A Simple, Optimal and Efficient Algorithm for Online Exp-Concave Optimization: Answering a COLT'13 Open Problem

 \subsection{Restatement of the Open Problem}

-SXO seeks to minimize an exp-concave function $F: \XX \to \reals$ over a convex domain $\XX \subseteq \reals^d$, where the learner has access to $F$ only through some stochastic oracle.
-In this section, we consider the stochastic gradient oracle, which returns unbiased estimates of the gradient of $F$, and we are interested in the sample complexity and total runtime required to find an $\eps$-optimal solution $\x_\eps$, i.e.,
+SXO seeks to minimize an exp-concave function $F: \XX \to \reals$ over a convex domain $\XX \subseteq \reals^d$, and the learner has access to $F$ only through some stochastic oracle.
+In this section, we consider the case where $F$ is the expectation of a random function $f: \XX \times \Xi \to \reals$ over a distribution on $\Xi$, and the learner has access to the gradient of $f(\cdot; \xi)$ with $\xi$ drawn from $\DD_\xi$.
+We are interested in the sample complexity and total runtime required to find an $\veps$-optimal solution $\x_\veps$, i.e.,

-The regularity of the stochastic functions is formally stated below~\citep{koren2013open}.
+The regularity of the random function is formally stated below.